milky0624/SU2_Sequential_Analysis_Code/README.md

 Lastly, you can enter the last case number.
 If you entered the beginning and end of this Python code as 3, 10, interpretation of 'Case_3.cfg', 'Case_4.cfg', 'Case_5.cfg', 'Case_6.cfg', 'Case_7.cfg', 'Case_8.cfg', 'Case_9.cfg', and 'Case_10.cfg' will be performed in order.
 Whenever one interpretation is completed, as previously described, the process of performing the interpretation is stored in the form of 'Case_i.txt', and the necessary information can be used referring to it.
 This is saved separately from the History File output from SU2_CFD.exe.
 In addition, whenever one analysis is completed, the CMD window will output the analysis convergence results.

+** Precautions **
+There are additional precautions.
+When saving the Setup file (.cfg) file, set the output file name differently.
+If 'Case_1.cfg' and 'Case_2.cfg' have the same output name, the output result of 'Case_1.cfg' will be overwritten as 'Case_2.cfg' will be interpreted later.
+Always use this with care.